 • an increase of 3-4 centimeters in the first 3 months of life;

-Norms of weight gain
+Norms for weight gain

-boys height and weight chart
+Boys height and weight chart

 Girls height and weight chart